The Best 27-Inch Monitors (2024 Reviews)

 It’s particularly noticeable and desirable in competitive FPS titles, but all games will feel smoother granted that your PC can push enough frames (unless the game itself is locked to 30/60FPS).

-Additionally, the AOC 27G2SP features an IPS panel with a wide 90% DCI-P3 color gamut and an sRGB emulation mode.
-So, the colors are precise, consistent and vibrant!
+Additionally, the KTC H27E22F features an IPS panel with a wide 90% DCI-P3 color gamut for more vibrant colors.

 The contrast ratio amounts to 1,000:1 – naturally, VA models offer higher contrast, but they don’t have as vibrant colors.